Timinator2000/Algorithm_X/03 - AlgorithmXSolver/04 - troubleshooting.md

 KeyError: ('slot filled', 'Thurs', 4)
 ```

-In this playground, you will want to ignore the `Traceback`.
-It probably won't make sense unless you are familiar with making code exercises on TECH.IO.
+In this playground, is is best to ignore the `Traceback`.
+It is unlikely to make sense unless you are familiar with making code exercises on TECH.IO.

 # No Solutions Found